-Since the start of the New Hampshire Lakes Lay Monitoring Program (NH LLMP), questions have been asked pertaining to water quality changes that occur in our New Hampshire lakes and ponds.
+Since the inception of the New Hampshire Lakes Lay Monitoring Program (NH LLMP), questions have been asked pertaining to water quality changes that occur in our New Hampshire lakes and ponds.
 The most commonly noticed changes are those associated with decreasing water clarities, increasing algal growth (greenness), and increasing plant growth around the lake's periphery.
-Over the long haul, changes such as those are attributed to a lake's natural aging process; what is known as "eutrophication".
-However, short-term water quality changes such as those mentioned above are variations in weather variables such as precipitation and temperature
+Over the long haul, changes such as these are attributed to a lake's natural aging process; what is known as "eutrophication".
+However, short-term water quality changes such as those mentioned above are often encountered even in our most pristine lakes and ponds.
+These water quality changes often coincide with variations in weather variables such as precipitation and temperature.

-These climate swings can have a profound effect on water quality, sometimes positive and other times negative.
+Climatic "swings" can have a profound effect on water quality, sometimes positive and other times negative.
 For instance, 1996 was a wet year, relative to other years of LLMP water quality monitoring.
 This translated into reduced water clarities, elevated microscopic plant "algal" growth and increased total phosphorus concentrations for most participating LLMP lakes.
-Past monitoring through the NH LLMP has recognized that wet years such as 1996 often result in poorer water in many of our New Hampshire lakes, relative to years with more typical precipitation levels.
-"Excessive" runoff associated with wet periods often facilitates the transport of pollutants into the water body such as nutrients (including phosphorus), sediment, dissolved colored compounds, as well as toxic materials such as herbicides, automotive oils, etc. As a result, lakes often respond with shallower (less clear) water clarities and elevated "algal" abundance during these periods.
+Past monitoring through the NH LLMP has recognized that wet years such as 1996 often result in poorer water quality in many of our New Hampshire lakes, relative to years with more typical precipitation levels.
+"Excessive" runoff associated with wet periods often facilitates the transport of pollutants such as nutrients (including phosphorus), sediment, dissolved colored compounds, as well as toxic materials such as herbicides, automotive oils, etc into water bodies.
+As a result, lakes often respond with shallower (less clear) water clarities and elevated algal abundance "greeness" during these periods.
 Similarly, short-term storm events can have a profound effect on the water quality.
 Take for instance the "100 year storm" (October 21-22, 1996) that blanketed southern New Hampshire with approximately 6 inches of rain over a 30 hour period.
-This storm resulted in increased sedimentation and organic matter loading into our lakes as material was flushed into the water bodies from the adjacent landscape.
-Likewise, the heavy rains that saturated the soil and resulted in flood conditions in June 1998 (heaviest rains occurring on June 12 and 13) resulted in significantly shallower Secchi Disk transparency readings in the weeks to months that followed.
-While events such as October 1996 and June 1998 storms are short lived, they can have a profound effect on our water quality in the weeks to months that follow, particularly when nutrients that stimulate plant growth are retained in the lake.
+This storm resulted in increased sedimentation and organic matter loading into our lakes as materials were flushed into the water bodies from the adjacent landscape.
+Likewise, the heavy rains that saturated the soil and resulted in flood conditions in June 1998 (heaviest rains occurring on June 12 and 13) resulted in significantly shallower water transparency readings in the weeks to months that followed.
+While events such as the October 1996 and the June 1998 storms are short lived, they can have a profound effect on our water quality in the weeks to months that follow, particularly when nutrients that stimulate plant growth are retained in the lake.

-NH LLMP data collected during dry years such as 1985 can have the opposite effect, reducing the transport of pollutants into the lake and in turn resulting in higher water quality measured as deeper water transparencies, lower microscopic plant "algae" concentrations and lower nutrient concentrations.
-Do all lakes experience poorer water most New Hampshire lakes are characterized by reduced water clarities, increased nutrients and elevated plant "algal" concentrations following periods, or years, of heavy precipitation).
+NH LLMP data collected during dry years such as 1985 can exhibit the opposite effect.
+Reduced transport of pollutants into the lake often results in higher water quality measured as deeper water transparencies, lower microscopic plant "algae" concentrations and lower nutrient concentrations.
+Do all lakes experience poorer water quality as a result of heavy precipitation events?
+Simply stated, the answer is no. While most New Hampshire lakes are characterized by reduced water clarities, increased nutrients and elevated plant "algal" concentrations following periods, or years, of heavy precipitation, a handful of lakes actually benefit from these types of events.
 These are generally lakes characterized by high nutrient concentrations and high "algal" concentrations that are diluted by watershed runoff and thus benefit during years, or periods, of heavy rainfall.
-However, such lakes may be susceptible to nutrients entering the lake from seepage sources such as poorly functioning septic systems.
-Precipitation (2000)
+However, these more nutrient enriched lakes might be susceptible to nutrients entering the lake from seepage sources such as poorly functioning septic systems.

+Precipitation (2001)